 Accounting Bachelor’s Degree Program Concentrations

-If you’re interested in the specialized field of accountancy, this concentration provides specific courses that help you prepare for the CPA exam and other accounting-related professional exams that you need to pass for professional certification.
-Certification can help you rise above the competition for jobs with accounting degrees, because it demonstrates competence in a specific field, such as public accounting.View Curriculum
+If you're interested in the specialized field of accountancy, this concentration provides specific courses that help you prepare for the CPA exam and other accounting-related professional exams.
+Certification can help you rise above the competition for jobs.Professional Accountancy and Exam Preparation Concentration

 What Can You Do With an Accounting Degree?

-With skills in accounting, tax preparation, bookkeeping and payroll services, you can work for professional accounting services firms or accounting departments within industry, business or government.
-Some accountants specialize in assurance services or risk management while others specialize in specific industries such as health care.
-The median annual wage for accountants and auditors was nearly $70,000 in May 2017, according to the U.S. Bureau of Labor Statistics.
+With skills in accounting, tax preparation, bookkeeping and audit services, you can work for professional accounting firms or accounting departments within industry, business or government.
+Some accountants specialize in assurance services or risk management, while others specialize in industries such as health care.

 Graduate Schools or Programs